jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

    version 2.2.

  * The Joomla version for your 1.6+ site should be 1.7 or later.
-Although it may work with Joomla 1.6.6, I encourage you to upgrade to 1.7 before attempting migration of Attachments.
+Although it might work with Joomla 1.6.6, I encourage you to upgrade to 1.7 before attempting migration of Attachments.

+ * You should install Attachments 3.0 (or later) on your Joomla 1.7 system before proceeding.
+If you have one of the release candidate versions, you should update to the latest version first.

  * The article ID's and Titles must be identical in the Joomla 1.5 system and the Joomla 1.6+ system.
 If there are differences, the migration file will